 Different providers may interpret the cloud in different ways: some may build state-‐ of-‐the-‐art redundant data centers with appropriate security measures while others may build a server on a shelf on a dirty porch.
 Do your research before you make any agreements with a provider: tour the facilities, read the fine print and talk to others to gain their impressions.

 When it comes to the security of your sensitive information, it is best to be extremely cautious.
 If it’s personally identifiable, don’t put it in the cloud!
 If the provider isn’t willing to show you where your server is located, don’t use them!
 Use rational judgment and your information will remain safe and sound.
-Atlantic.Net offers industry-leading Cloud Hosting services.
+Atlantic.Net offers industry-leading Cloud Hosting services as well as managed, dedicated and HIPAA compliant solutions.
 Please contact us today!